Vinothsuku/vizdxp/README.md

 ## License
 - vizdxp is completely free and licensed under MIT license.
-- Vizdxp is developed with Streamlit as the framework, which is under Apache 2.0 license.
+- Vizdxp is developed with Streamlit as the framework.
 Further details on [streamlit](https://www.streamlit.io/)
 - Plotly is the visualization library used.
 Further details on [plotly](https://plotly.com/)